mario-to-lowercase/MicroDoc/pages/getting-started.md

 #### 🐍 Using Python (Simple Option)

-1. Navigate to your Microblog directory in the terminal
+1. Navigate to your MicroDoc directory in the terminal
 2. Run one of these commands:
    - Python 3: `python -m http.server`
    - Python 2: `python -m SimpleHTTPServer`